nikans/MonarchRouter/README.md

 ## Example

-The example project illustrates the basic usage of the router, as well as some not-trivial use cases, such as modals handling and deeplinking.
+The example project illustrates the basic usage of the router, as well as some not-trivial use cases, such as modals handling.

 If you prefer using Cocoapods, rather than SPM, clone the repo, and run `pod install` from the Example directory first.